Particular/docs.particular.net/nservicebus/vscode.md

 reviewed: 2018-08-01
 ---

-This article describes how to configure VSCode to build an NServiceBus solution with multiple projects and debug multiple endpoints simulateously.
+This article describes how to configure [Visual Studio Code](https://code.visualstudio.com/) (or "VSCode") to build an NServiceBus solution with multiple projects and debug multiple endpoints simultaneously.

-NServiceBus 7 and above is designed to run on .NET Core, which means instead of using Visual Studio as an IDE, users can use the cross-platform [Visual Studio Code](https://code.visualstudio.com/) application (or "VSCode") to build systems with NServiceBus.
+NServiceBus 7 and above is designed to run on .NET Core, which means instead of using Visual Studio as an IDE, users can use the cross-platform VSCode application to build systems with NServiceBus.

-While Visual Studio is designed only to run .NET projects, VSCode is a more general-purpose IDE for any language, so some configuration is necessary for VSCode to know how to build and debug .NET projects.
+While Visual Studio contains specific support for .NET projects, VSCode is a more lightweight editor for any language, so some configuration is necessary for VSCode to know how to build and debug .NET projects.
 Because NServiceBus projects typically involve running multiple startup projects to test multiple endpoints simultaneously, a little extra configuration is needed.

 ## Prerequisities

 * This article assumes knowledge of NServiceBus solutions.
-* VSCode must have the [C# for Visual Studio (powered by OmniSharp)](https://marketplace.visualstudio.com/items?itemName=ms-vscode.csharp) extension installed.
+* VSCode must have the [C# for Visual Studio Code (powered by OmniSharp)](https://marketplace.visualstudio.com/items?itemName=ms-vscode.csharp) extension installed.

 ## VSCode configuration files